 Proposal: Restore openings with wood windows or doors to match historic photographs and existing shadow lines.
-Work with Staff and Monitor to detail these elements prior to construction and installation.
+Work with Staff and Monitor to detail these elements prior to construc on and installation.
 The openings are not proposed to be operable.

 Steps and coal shoot: The remnants of a possible coal shoot and three concrete steps exist toward the rear (alley) of the west elevation, and sit within the right of way.
-The steps do not align with the ghost images of bricked in entrances and were probably shifted over time.
+The steps do not align with the ghost images of bricked in entrances and were probably shi ed over me.

-Proposal: Store concrete steps off-site during construction and replace in front of restored entrances at rear of west wall pending approval from Engineering via an encroachment license.
+Proposal: Store concrete steps off-site during construc on and replace in front of restored entrances at rear of west wall pending approval from Engineering via an encroachment license.
 The "coal shoot" is not proposed to be replaced.